plasmadancom/CTRL-HAT/README.md

 ## Motivation

-This project is an evolution of prototype I/O & relay inteface boards used primarily for home automation purposes.
+This project is an evolution of prototype I/O & relay inteface boards we have created primarily for home automation purposes.
 We saw a need for higher current capacity solid state relay inteface boards for switching inductive loads such as motors, without the need for costly extra hardware such as SSR modules or contactors.

-The high EMC and high inrush current capability make this relay suitable for industrial applications such as lighting control, motor control, ATM, medical devices, elevators, door-opening mechanisms, etc.

-Home cinema build log: https://www.avforums.com/threads/ongoing-plasmadans-living-room-cinema-office-build.1992617/

 ## Responsive Web GUI